NathanNoye/Obsidian-Vault/Bibles/NASB1995/43 - John/John 20.md

 Jesus *said to her, **"Stop clinging to Me, for I have not yet ascended to the Father; but go to My brethren and say to them, 'I ascend to My Father and your Father, and My God and your God.'"**

 ###### 18
-Mary Magdalene *came, announcing to the disciples, "I have seen the Lord," and _that_ He had said these things to her.Jesus among His Disciples
+Mary Magdalene *came, announcing to the disciples, "I have seen the Lord," and _that_ He had said these things to her.

+### Jesus among His Disciples

 ###### 19
 So when it was evening on that day, the first _day_ of the week, and when the doors were shut where the disciples were, for fear of the Jews, Jesus came and stood in their midst and *said to them, **"Peace _be_ with you."**